pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 The current draw from the 5V (Vext) pin is limited to 500mA (assuming a 4A power supply is connected to the shield), as the display draws up to 3.5A.

 Note that the 5V line may have significant ripple coming from the PWM driving of the display.
 If your external circuit can handle a slightly lower voltage, using the Shield's Self Power option will give you 5V minus the voltage drop from the diode.
-If your application needs closer to 5V, you can draw from the 5V line, but add a shottky diode and smoothing capacitor to your circuit.
+If your application needs closer to 5V, you can draw from the 5V line, but add a schottky diode and smoothing capacitor to your circuit.

 The SmartMatrix SD Shield is very similar to the SmartMatrix Shield.
 The main difference is a MicroSD slot on the board connected to SPI with chip select on pin 15.
 The expansion header uses the same pins (with the exception of pin 15), but the layout is changed to allow for making easier connections.